Are your houseplants starting to look sad? Are the leaves yellowing, drooping, or starting to fall off?

 Do spider mites live in soil?

-It’s possible for them to live in soil, but they mainly live where their food is, on the plant.
-They do overwinter in the soil in colder climates.
+They can live in soil, but they mainly live where their food is, on the plant.

 Does bleach kill spider mites?

 Yes, bleach will kill spider mites, but it may not kill the eggs.
-It could also harm your plants.

 How long can spider mites live without plants?

 Spider mites can live without plants for 10 to 12 days in optimal conditions.
-After that they will start to die.

 Do ladybugs eat spider mites and eggs?